orbs-network/orbs-spec/behaviors/flows/send-transaction.md

     * `TransactionPool` of all nodes:
       * Checks the batch signature of the gateway and adds transactions to pending pool.
-      * The transaction is now waiting to be added to a block ([continuous block creation flow](block-creation.md)).
+      * Waits until the transaction is committed to the blockchain under consensus (added to a new block).
+        * This is part of the [continuous block creation flow](block-creation.md)).
+        * This process may take a few seconds.
-      * After it was added, it's deleted from pending pool of all nodes.
+      * After it is committed, it's moved from the pending pool to the committed pool in all nodes.

     * Returns the result to `PublicApi`.